fossasia/wp-rotatingtweets/readme.txt

 You can do this by going to the `rotatingtweets/css` directory and renaming `rotatingtweets-sample.css` to `rotatingtweets.css` and putting it in the `wp-content/uploads/` directory.
 This displays a Twitter bird to the left of your tweets.
 Any CSS you put into `rotatingtweets.css` won't be overwritten when the plug-in is upgraded to the latest version.

 == Upgrade notice ==
-= 1.5.1 =
+= 1.6.0 =
-* Includes Carousel rotation.
-Enforces rules on replies and retweets even if the Twitter API doesn't.
+* New support for reading from multiple accounts.
+Addition of settings options for timeout and caching.

 == Changelog ==
 = 1.6.0 =
-* New support for multiple accounts
+* New support for reading from multiple accounts
 * Improved clean-up on uninstallation or deactivation
 * Addition of settings page option for timeout of connection to Twitter
 * Addition of settings page option for placement of JavaScript at the bottom of the page
-* Addition of settings page option for duration of cache (not yet done)
+* Addition of settings page option for duration of cache
 * Tidying up settings page text

 = 1.5.1 =